- Three guided hop-on hop-off bus routes through Edinburgh take you from Old Town to New Town, from the Botanical Garden to the Britannia Yacht

 Get two full days to travel Auld Reekie by bus: so 41 stops on three different lines, all with audio accompaniment.
-Plus, skip-the-line access to three of the finest sites in the city!
+Plus, fast-track access to three of the finest sites in the city!

 Edinburgh Castle is a frequently besieged fortress that towers over the city, and is home to the oldest British crown jewels and the National War Museum.
 The Baroque Holyrood Palace lies on the other end of Royal Mile and is said to be the favorite residence of Queens Victoria and Elizabeth II.

 Your bus routes will also take you out to Leith, where you can see another of Scotland's favorite visitor attractions: the luxurious Royal Yacht Britannia.
 This elegant vessel was the at-sea home of the British Royal family for 44 years.